Energy and sustainability

 - access to student and tutor group forums.

-You’ll also be provided with the printed module textbook, Everett, B., Peake, S. and Warren, J. (2020) Energy Systems and Sustainability, Power for a Sustainable Future (3rd edn).
-Due to unforeseen circumstances, it’s unlikely the printed copy will reach you for the start of your module.
-We expect it to be delivered by January 2021.
-In the meantime, an electronic version is available on the module website.
+You’ll also be provided with the printed module textbook, Everett, B., Peake, S. and Warren, J. (2021) Energy Systems and Sustainability, Power for a Sustainable Future (3rd edn).